9. JavaScript: Data Types

 🐚

-Here is a sample CodeSandbox for you to fork and use throughout this lesson → Lesson 10: JavaScript: Data Types Starter
+Here is a sample CodeSandbox for you to fork and use throughout this lesson → Lesson 10: JavaScript: Data Types Template

 Strings